migutak/loopback-next/docs/site/Model.md

 Models can be created at runtime using the `defineModelClass()` helper function from the `@loopback/repository` class.
-It expects a base model to extend (typically `Model` or `Entity`), folowed by the model definition object as shown in the example below.
+It expects a base model to extend (typically `Model` or `Entity`), followed by a `ModelDefinition` object as shown in the example below.
+The `ModelDefinition` object is an abstraction for specifying the various attributes of a LoopBack model.

 ```ts
 const BookModel = defineModelClass<typeof Entity, {id: number; title?: string}>(